Terms and Conditions

 Supplier: UK IT Networks Limited registered in England and Wales with company number 08026657.

-Supplier Materials: Has the meaning set out in clause 5.1(j), and shall include all materials and equipment used in the provision of the Services, save for any equipment explicitly detailed in the Order as being equipment belonging to the Customer.
+Supplier Materials: has the meaning set out in clause 1(j), and shall include all materials and equipment used in the provision of the Services, save for any equipment explicitly detailed in the Order as being equipment belonging to the Customer.

-VGN: A Virtual Geographic Number, which the Supplier licences or loans to the Customer, or ports on the Customer’s behalf from one network to another network of the Supplier’s choice.
+VGN: a Virtual Geographic Number, which the Supplier licenses or loans to the Customer, or ports on the Customer’s behalf from one network to another network of the Supplier’s choice.

 at which point and on which date the Contract shall come into existence (Commencement Date).
 All start dates for the Services are estimates only and should not be relied upon by the Customer.